Packaging ESP-IDF Components

 registry_url: https://components-staging.espressif.com

-Publish the Component
+Publish Your Component

 compote component upload --name test_cmp